Get exclusive member benefits & effect social change. Join Today

-Your doctor may also order the test to monitor the effectiveness of treatments or your lifestyle choices, such as diet, exercise, or smoking cessation are successful at lowering your cholesterol levels.
+Your doctor may also order the test to monitor the effectiveness of treatments or to see if lifestyle changes such as diet, exercise, or smoking cessation are successful at lowering your cholesterol levels.
 Home tests to check cholesterol are available, including HDL-specific tests.

-An HDL test requires a simple, routine blood draw, and this rarely causes any serious issues.
+An HDL test requires a simple, routine blood draw.
+This rarely causes any serious issues.
 The risks of giving a blood sample include:

 Your doctor will give you complete instructions on how to prepare for the test.
 These may include not taking certain medications for a short period or fasting for up to 12 hours before the test.

 When they draw enough blood into the airtight bottle attached to the needle, they’ll package the sample and send it to a laboratory for testing.
-If you feel woozy or light-headed after the blood draw, you may rest and possibly have a snack or a sugary drink to help you feel better.
+If you feel woozy or lightheaded after the blood draw, you may rest and possibly have a snack or a sugary drink to help you feel better.

-Written by: Brian Krans
+Written by: Brian Krans and Brian Wu

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.